 Here are some ways to shake it off:

 1.)
 Take a break.
 By this I mean literally take a break from your job.
 Take Leave Without Pay and go travel, work on that novel you’ve had rolling around in your brain for years, spend some time at home, basically get out there and see what else the world has to offer you.
 I’ve known many mid-career professionals who have hit the pause button and gone outside to explore.
 Some come back, and some don’t and that’s the point.
+One of my friends took time out of work to travel, and ended up loving it so much that it inspired him to re-train with EntreTravel to become a travel advisor so that he could help others to have a similar experience.
 You won’t know what you want to do until you take a break and assess or reassess what you want from life and how you are going to get it.

 3.)
 Go back to school.
 I have had other colleagues who have taken advantage of Leave Without Pay or other professional development programs that have an academic focus.
 I’ve had colleagues take an “out year” where they pursued an MBA or an MPA or some other one-year master’s degree (sorry you can’t pursue a PhD, JD or any other multi-year degree on the tax payer’s dime), that have left them feeling more personally and professionally fulfilled and invigorated when they return to the 9-5 workplace.
+Because they had spent the relevant time doing something for themselves, that would also help to boost their career chances, they soon began to reap the benefits it could provide.
+Of course, it still required a lot of hard work, but luckily, those people who had applied for an MBA decided to check out these essay tips from somewhere like Fortuna Admissions (https://fortunaadmissions.com/resources/mba-essay-tips/) before proceeding with their program, and do you know what, it worked!
+And they are so glad that they made this step, and you can too.
 The ideal set up in this scenario is to find a program that your employer will pay for and those programs do exist.
 If this is of interest to you, the first place to start in figuring out what options are available is to go to your human resources office or your career counselor and ask them to point you in the right direction.

 4.)
 Change up what you do day-to-day.
 If your daily routine has you feeling the malaise, then try to do something different.
 Step up on a task, request to take the lead on a project, see if you can do an office swap wherein you work for a designated period of time in another office and someone from that office works in your office.
 Shadow someone whose work you are interested in, or who you admire and can learn something from.